How is CBSE CGPA Calculated?

 Step 2: Apply the Formula

-If you know your Percentage and want to find CGPA:
+If you already know your Percentage and want to find your CGPA accurately:

 Formula: CGPA = Percentage ÷ 9.5

-While every school has its own cutoff, here are the typical eligibility criteria for Class 11 streams based on CGPA:
+While every school has its own cutoff, below are the typical eligibility criteria for Class 11 streams.
+This data is generally referenced alongside guidelines from the CBSE Main Site and the CBSE Academic Portal.

 |---|---|---|

-- Focus on high-weight subjects: Maths and Science often require more practice but yield high grade points.
+- Focus on high-weight subjects: Maths and Science often require more practice but easily yield an A1 if concepts are clear.

-- Internal Assessments: Don't ignore school projects and internal tests; they contribute significantly to the final grade.
+- Internal Assessments: Don't ignore school projects, notebook maintenance, and internal tests—they contribute 20 marks to the final tally.

-- Practice Sample Papers: Solving previous year papers is the best way to move from an A2 to an A1 grade.
+- Practice Sample Papers: Solving previous year papers under timed conditions is the best way to move up from an A2 to an A1 grade.